VantaInc/eslint-plugin-vanta/graphql-style.md

 > ### Automatically enforced rules
 >
 > We use [graphql-eslint](https://github.com/graphql-eslint/graphql-eslint) to enforce many style rules across our schema.
-Consider our eslint file to be the source of truth for programmatically-enforceable style rules – there's no need to get into specific conventions in this document.
-If you find that there is an inconsistency between this document and our linter, please open a PR.
 >
 > In addition to the rules provided by graphql-eslint, we define our own rules in [eslint-plugin-vanta](https://github.com/VantaInc/eslint-plugin-vanta).
 Don't be afraid to introduce a new lint rule by submitting a PR to that repo and adding it to our linter!
 >